microsoft/vscode-docs/docs/languages/jsconfig.md

 ----------------|-----
 `noLib` | Do not include the default library file (lib.d.ts) `target`| Specifies which default library (lib.d.ts) to use.
 The values are "es3", "es5", "es6", "es2015", "es2016", "es2017", "es2018", "es2019", "es2020", "esnext".
-`module` | Specifies the module system for resolving imports.
-The value are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".
+`module` | Specifies the module system, when generating module code.
+The values are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".
+`moduleResolution` | Specifies how modules are resolved for imports.
+The values are "node" and "classic".
 `checkJs` | Enable type checking on JavaScript files.
 `experimentalDecorators`|Enables experimental support for proposed ES decorators.
 `allowSyntheticDefaultImports`|Allow default imports from modules with no default export.
 This does not affect code emit, just type checking.
 `baseUrl`|Base directory to resolve non-relative module names.
 `paths`|Specify path mapping to be computed relative to baseUrl option.

+You can read more about the available `compilerOptions` in the [TypeScript compilerOptions documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

 ## Using webpack aliases